sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

   --slack.hookUrl   WebHook url for the Slack team (check https://<your team>.slack.com/apps/manage/custom-integrations).
   --slack.userName  User name to use when posting status to Slack.                                                                          [default: "Sitespeed.io"]
   --slack.channel   The slack channel without the # (if something else than the default channel for your hook).
-  --slack.type      Send summary for a run, metrics from all URLs or both to Slack.                          [choices: "summary", "url", "both"] [default: "summary"]
+  --slack.type      Send summary for a run, metrics from all URLs or all to Slack.                          [choices: "summary", "url", "all"] [default: "summary"]

 HTML
   --html.showAllWaterfallSummary  Set to true to show all waterfalls on page summary HTML report                                           [boolean] [default: false]